nevinpolat/game4every1-cloud/README.md

-# game4every1-cloud
+# LLM-app
-This is a online game instructor in cloud
+This is a online game instructor , which is a RAG application built as a part of LLM-Zoomcamp.